wizcamp/wizcamp-realms-demo/session-guides/SESSION-10-instruction.md

   - **Searchable history** - Easy to find specific types of changes
   - **Automated tools** - Many tools parse this format for release notes
   - **Team communication** - Consistent format improves collaboration
+- **Why It Matters:** "This workflow powers every professional software project — mastering it sets you apart"
 - **Student Application:** "This workflow becomes automatic with practice"

 ### **Slide 4: Repository Ownership - Making It Yours 🏠**